stuartvanp/3130Language/README.md

 The purpose of this project is identify how to usefully summarize a set of text data using Natural Language Processing (NLP) models in Python.
 For this case, we have decided to show the use case of such a summarizer by summarizing tweets.
 Another interesting use case for this type of summarizer would be for reducing the complexity of terms and conditions pages.
+The purpose of the project is to remove opinion from tweets, and summarize many tweets about a certain topic down to one.

 ### What is the baseline experiment?